azimut/water/README.md

 * I had to add my .so name into lisp-magick-wand/base.lisp.
 In my case `libMagickWand-6.Q16.so`.
 * Looks like calls to `(magick:draw-image)` are the most cpu expensive and get more and more expesive as more draws are added into the `draw wand` being used, like `(magick:draw-line)`.
+* Due the above, animations seems kind of...if not impossible at a decent cpu usage or speed.
+Even using a stepper.
+But there is OpenGL thank to cepl...so.

 ## Examples
 * `example1.lisp` translation of basic example provided with lisp-magick-wand.
 Just evaluate `(draw-a-few-lines)`